BrandNewCongress/core/README.md

 `brand`.
 Variables can be accessed inside a template prefaced with `@`, so you see referenced to `@brand`.
 To set the brand (controlling whether the page is viewed from brandnewcongress.org or justicedemocrats.com), append `?brand=jd` to the URL for JD or anything else / nothing for BNC.

+Right now, I'm setting the brand as a class name on the body, so that can be used to conditionally apply styles.